OpenSVBRDF/OpenSVBRDF.github.io/index.md

 #### 3. Raw images (15TB)
 We also store the 193 raw HDR photographs (with resolution of 24MP) for each sample.
 The data size for each sample is 15GB, totaling 15TB.

 Please visit the <a href="http://www.cad.zju.edu.cn/home/opensvbrdf/">database website</a> to see the preview of 1,000 samples and get download links.
+If your access is restricted, please contact hwu at acm.org or xiaohema1998 at gmail.com for support.

 ## License